-In March 2004 we began advocating for gender training for the International Criminal Court (ICC).
+In March 2004, the Women’s Initiatives for Gender Justice began advocating for gender training for the International Criminal Court (ICC).

-- 3 Gender Training Seminars for the Office of the Prosecutor – (Uganda Investigation Team; Democratic Republic of the Congo Investigation Team; Darfur Investigation Team)
+- Three Gender Training Seminars for the Office of the Prosecutor – (Uganda Investigation Team; Democratic Republic of the Congo (DRC) Investigation Team; Darfur Investigation Team).

-- Produced 3 gender training handbooks and related resources tailored to each training.
+- Produced three gender training handbooks and related resources tailored to each training.

-- Provided 2 gender lectures for the ICC
+- Provided two gender lectures for the ICC.

-- Provided a gender presentation for Judges of the ICC
+- Provided a gender presentation for ICC Judges.

 Activities 2006 – 2007